CPI(M) party congress begins with call to unity of secular forces against BJP | Politics

 He also urged the Congress and other regional parties to ''set their houses in order'' and decide on where they stand to safeguard the secular, democratic character of the Indian republic.

 ''Prevarications and compromising attitudes can only lead, as experience has shown, to an exodus from such parties towards the communal forces.
-Hindutva communalism can only be combated by championing uncompromising secularism,'' the senior left leader said.
+Hindutva communalism can only be combated by championing uncompromising secularism,'' the senior left leader pointed out.

+Attacking the saffron party, Yechury said the ''pursuit of the Hindutva agenda of the fascist RSS requires a unitary state structure'' negating the federal character of India.

+According to him, all the independent institutions created by the Constitution to act as checks and balances for implementing constitutional guarantees ─ Parliament, Election Commission, CBI, ED etc., ─ are being undermined, to achieve this objective.

 Welcoming the delegates and other party leaders, Kerala Chief Minister Pinarayi Vijayan said bewildered by the popular support of the Left government seen in the 2021 Assembly elections, the opponents, including sangh parivar are resorting to 'mindless violence'.